Thraka/thraka.github.io/articles/themes/overview.md

 ## Control themes

 Control themes operate very similarly to the host console themes.
 The difference, though, is that when a control is created, it runs the <xref:SadConsole.Themes.Library.GetControlTheme(System.Type)?displayProperty=fullName> method to assign a theme to the control.

+Control themes don't define their own colors.
+Colors are supplied at drawing time by the control itself.
+When the theme is drawn, the theme checks the <xref:SadConsole.Controls.ControlBase.ThemeColors> property of the control.
+If there aren't any colors defined by the control the control host is checked for colors.
+If no colors are defined by the control host, finally, the <xref:SadConsole.Themes.Library.Colors> property of the default library is used.

 The <xref:SadConsole.Themes> namespace contains a theme object for each control defined by SadConsole.
 And each theme type uses a common base class, <xref:SadConsole.Themes.ThemeBase?displayProperty=fullName> which inherits from <xref:SadConsole.Themes.ThemeStates?displayProperty=fullName>.
 The `ThemeStates` class provides a cell template for each state a control can be put into.
 Usually the state of the control is set by interacting with it, like focusing, moving the mouse over it, and clicking.